-Ever heard of a media player that goes by the name, PotPlayer?
-Not the best of names, but it is indeed one of the best multi-media players for Windows out there today.
+Have you ever heard of a media player that goes by the name, PotPlayer?
+Not the best of names, but it is indeed one of the best multimedia players for Windows out there today.
 The features here are rich, so we’d recommend it to advanced users who want to take advantage of all the goodies.

 The download size is little over 18MB, installation size is larger, as expected.
-We like the fact that the player gives the option to install additional codecs after installation of the main file.
-This should work wonders for those who have not added these codecs before-hand.
+We like that the player gives the option to install additional codecs after installing the file.
+It should work wonders for those who have not added these codecs beforehand.

 We’ve tested this thing with many file formats and guess what?
 It does work.

-The first thing the user will see after launching is PotPlayer’s primary user interface.
+After launching, the user will first see PotPlayer’s primary user interface.
 Surprisingly, it is barebones, but you know what?
-That is exactly how we like it instead of having a bunch of features at the forefront of the experience.
+That is precisely how we like it instead of having many features at the forefront of the experience.
 This barebones user interface should make it easier for anyone to get a hold of the player and have some fun with it.

 If this button is pressed, it brings up the audio, video, subtitle, and playback settings.
-Users can play around with the equalizer to get a better sound, or change the video temperature to suit your needs.
+Users can play around with the equalizer to get a better sound or change the video temperature to suit their needs.
 You can also use it to play video across multiple monitors.

 As expected with an advanced player such as this, users can download subtitles for their favorite movie, TV show, or any other video.